 Accrual for 10- and 11-Month Employees

-Regular, benefits-eligible 10- and 11-month classified and licensed employees accrue up to two (2) personal days of leave per school year.
+Regular, benefits-eligible 10- and 11-month classified employees accrue up to two (2) personal days of leave per school year.
 Personal days will be distributed on the following schedule:

 New Hires

 Employees who are hired into benefits-eligible positions effective between August 1st and October 1st will receive two (2) personal days granted on October 1st based on the day of leave as of October 1st.